 How to make an SSH connection via Terminal Proxy

-In this document, you’ll find a step-by-step guide on how to make an SSH connection via Terminal Proxy.
+This document provides information about a step-by-step guide on how to make an SSH connection via Terminal Proxy.

 Requirements